pmanzoni/phdunimed/PART_2.md

 `["sha256:5bef08742407efd622d243692b79ba0055383bbce12900324f75e56f589aedb0","sha256:5ac283aaea742f843c869d28bbeaf5000c08685b5f7ba01431094a207b8a1df9","sha256:2ecb254be0603a2c76880be45a5c2b028f6208714aec770d49c9eff4cbc3cf25"]`
 We have three layers in our application.
 Recall that we had the base Alpine image (the FROM command in our Dockerfile), then we had a RUN command to install some packages, then we had a COPY command to add in our javascript code.
 Those are our layers!
 If you look closely, you can even see that both alpine and hello are using the same base layer, which we know because they have the same sha256 hash.

+## Final notes
 The tools and commands we explored in this lab are just the beginning.
 Docker Enterprise Edition includes private Trusted Registries with Security Scanning and Image Signing capabilities so you can further inspect and authenticate your images.
 In addition, there are policy controls to specify which users have access to various images, who can push and pull images, and much more.

 Another important note about layers: each layer is immutable.
 As an image is created and successive layers are added, the new layers keep track of the changes from the layer below.
 When you start the container running there is an additional layer used to keep track of any changes that occur as the application runs (like the “hello.txt” file we created in the earlier exercises).
 This design principle is important for both security and data management.
 If someone mistakenly or maliciously changes something in a running container, you can very easily revert back to its original state because the base layers cannot be changed.
 Or you can simply start a new container instance which will start fresh from your pristine image.
 And applications that create and store data (databases, for example) can store their data in a special kind of Docker object called a volume, so that data can persist and be shared with other containers.
-We will explore volumes in a later lab.